 The Good Search CEO Krista Bradford was quoted in an Agenda Week article, an excerpt of which is copied below.
-Agenda Week asked her about the use of Moneyball in Recruiting
+Agenda Week asked her about the use of Moneyball in Recruiting.

-Boards Recruit Using ‘Moneyball’ Tactics
+Boards of Directors Recruit Using ‘Moneyball’ Tactics

 Welcome to the world of big data and succession planning.